AttoSure is the new name of Claritest. Read more here.

 Testing is crucial for eliminating blood-borne viruses.
 With the UK aiming to eradicate hepatitis C by 2030—and possibly even by 2025—there's a growing demand for effective, accessible testing solutions.

-To request a quote for Rapid BBV tests, including hiv screening test kit and HCV blood test head here.
+To request a quote for Rapid BBV tests, including HIV screening test kits and HCV blood tests follow the link below: